lisathalheimer/lisathalheimer.github.io/_pages/teaching.md

 Climate Change and Conflict ( 2023 )
 ------
-I co-created a course on climate change and conflict with Dr. Ethan Kapstein and Prof. Kristopher Ramsey from the Empirical Studies of Conflict Project at Princeton University to examine the intersections between climate science and political science.
+I co-created a course on climate change and conflict with Drs.
+Kapstein and Ramsey from the Empirical Studies of Conflict Project at Princeton University to examine the intersections between climate science and political science.
+The syllabus can be found [here](https://watson.brown.edu/climatesolutionslab/files/csl/imce/POL%20586%20Climate%20Change%20and%20Conflict_1_23_23_ebk_nh2_3%20%281%29%20%281%29.pdf).

 Como Training School on Compound Events ( 2022 )